Shopify

 Are you trying to choose one platform over the other?

-In this post, we’ll go over the differences between Etsy and Shopify for sellers, when you should use one platform over the other, and also the times it makes sense to utilize both platforms.
+In this post, we’ll go over the differences between Etsy and Shopify for online stores, when you should use one platform over the other, and also the times it makes sense to utilize both platforms.

 Software vs. Marketplace